Excel Negative Numbers (Table of Contents)

 Introduction to Negative Numbers in Excel

-Negative numbers are the ones which are lower than zero, and by default, they are the one has a minus symbol as a prefix in Excel.
-These numbers are with your sales, margin, scores, financial data every now and then, and you have to deal with those with care.
-Though it is quite easy and simple in excel to deal with negative numbers, it may sometimes create confusion for the user due to the different visibility of the same under Excel.
-Especially a new user might have confusion while working on those.
-But, remember a simple rule, any number that has a minus sign as a prefix is a negative number.
+Negative numbers are the ones that are lower than zero, and by default, they have a minus symbol as a prefix in Excel.
+These numbers are with your sales, margin, scores, and financial data occasionally, and you have to deal with those with care.
+Though it is quite easy and simple in Excel to deal with negative numbers, it may sometimes create confusion for the user due to the different visibility of the same under Excel.
+Especially a new user might have confused while working on those.
+But remember a simple rule: any number with a minus sign as a prefix is a negative number.
 There are various ways of representing/highlighting negative numbers in Excel.

 Examples of Negative Numbers in Excel